aeternity/aesophia/docs/sophia_stdlib.md

 Chain.create(value : int, ...) => 'c
 ```

 Creates and deploys a new instance of a contract `'c`.
-All of the unnamed
+All of the
-arguments will be passed to the `init` function.
-The charged gas is affine to
+unnamed arguments will be passed to the `init` function.
+The charged
-the size of the compiled child contract's bytecode.
-The `source_hash` on-chain
+gas increases linearly with the size of the compiled child contract's
-entry of the newly created contract will be the SHA256 hash over concatenation
+bytecode.
+The `source_hash` on-chain entry of the newly created
-of
+contract will be the SHA256 hash over concatenation of

 - whole contract source code
 - single null byte